The mechanics of anisotropic active plates with applications to cell alignment on curved substrates: An application to cell alignment on curved substrates

-For $A = B$, this expression coincides with the deflection of a spheroidal cap.
-In contrast to the cylindrical case, the non-zero Gaussian curvature associated with $\xi$ necessarily induces stretching deformations, which should be accounted for.
-Nonetheless, due to the specific geometry of the problem, it can be shown that the minimum of the stretching energy is independent of the orientation angle $\theta$.
-Consequently, its contribution can be neglected in the following analysis, which is focused on the preferential alignment.
+In contrast to the cylindrical case, the non-zero Gaussian curvature associated with $\xi$ necessarily induces stretching deformations that must be accounted for in the energy balance.
+However, it enters the governing equations through a constant forcing term in the Airy equation.
+Furthermore, when the mid-surface $\mathcal{S}$ is rotationally symmetric, it can be proven that the stretching energy $\mathscr{W}_{\mathrm{str}}$ defined in Eq. \eqref{eq:Wtot_lin} is independent of the anisotropy orientation angle $\theta$: under the rotation $g_\theta$ that aligns the coordinate axes with the fiber direction, the Airy equation retains the same structure and $\mathcal{S}$ maps onto itself, so that a change of variables in the energy integral yields $\mathscr{W}_{\mathrm{str}}(\phi,\theta) = \mathscr{W}_{\mathrm{str}}(\phi_0,0)$ for all $\theta$ (see \ref{sec:Appendix_D} for additional details).
+The stretching energy therefore contributes a constant term that is independent of the director orientation, and its contribution can be neglected in the analysis of preferential alignment that follows.

 In this situation, we have $C_{m,k} = C_G = 0$, $C_m = -k_{11}-k_{22}$, $\mathbf{b}_{\rm a} = \mathbf{0}$, and $[\xi, \xi] = \kappa_1^2 / (A^2 B^2)$.
 Moreover, the choice of the deflection yields $ \Delta^2 \xi = \Delta_{\mathbb{M}}^2\xi = 0$.
 Following the same approach as in the cylindrical case, the stationary configurations of the bending energy satisfy